mat7ias/RNCBot/README.md

 ## Misc.
 Bot Functions
 - Spam filtering
   - Removes joining message and sets some basic permissions
+  - Welcome user with a tag joining the group, as long as the previous bot
   - Removes blacklisted words
-  - Welcome user with a tag joining the group, as long as the previous bot message wasn't a welcome (avoids the bot spamming)
+ message wasn't a welcome (avoids the bot spamming)
 - Updated dates and details for events/conferences/hackathons/meetups related to Raiden
 - Basic bot points system
 - Memes
 - Warnings to watch out for scams anytime airdrops or giveaways are mentioned
 - Fortune cookies
 - Get telegram ID
+- An open source list of projects that've previously mentioned interest in payment channels, like Raiden Network
+- A few functions specific to the RNC telegram group